Discover the human story

 Today, our ‘1,000 Stories’ community continues to grow, and is representative of the thousands of men and women who have served with the RNZAF throughout its history.
 The figures are deliberately placed without hierarchy – you may find aircraftmen alongside air vice-marshals, pilots standing shoulder-to-shoulder with ground crew, and even a squadron mascot or two.
 All have contributed to making the RNZAF the richly diverse service it is today.

 Do you have a story to tell?

-We know that there are literally thousands of stories out there about the people who have served in our Air Force over the years.
-Help us capture and preserve them by sharing yours here.
+As the caretakers of the RNZAF’s history, we know there are literally thousands of stories out there about the people who have served in our Air Force over the years.

 Our aim is to capture as many of these as we can, so that we can share more about life in the RNZAF, through the eyes of those in uniform.
 So, whether it’s about you or someone else, currently serving or not, tell us more and send your story to: firstname.lastname@example.org.